Collier County Resident Benefits

 About the price of a one day ticket for a family of four!
-For just $99, up to two adults and their dependent children living in the same household (up to age 21) can enjoy visiting the zoo whenever they like at no charge and receive members only benefits.
+For just $99, up to two adults and their dependent children living in the same household (17 and under) can enjoy visiting the zoo whenever they like at no charge and receive members only benefits.
 Grandparent Memberships are also available at this special rate.
 This is a 50% savings for Collier County residents.
 Join online now and visit today.

 How to Prove Collier County Residency: A state issued photo ID with a Collier County address like a driver's license is the easiest form of ID.
 If you have an out of area photo ID, but own property in Collier County, just bring in a utility or tax bill for a property in Collier County with a matching name photo ID.

 Why do Collier County residents receive benefits?

 It's our tangible way of expressing gratitude.
 When the Fleischmann estate decided to sell the land, the Zoo and historic garden could have been turned into another housing development and shopping center.
 But on election day 2004, 73% of the voters of Collier County endorsed the purchase of the 44-acres of land under Naples Zoo at Caribbean Gardens along with preservation of 70 acres of wild lands to complete Collier County's Gordon River Greenway.
 Wonderfully, this landslide support from the community prevented the extinction of Naples Zoo.

 Unlike many of the nation's accredited zoos, Naples Zoo's operations are not funded by taxes.
 The tax that the vote authorized only paid for the land.
 And even that tax is gone.
 In fact, the land was fully paid off in July 2009 - 6 years early!
 Naples Zoo now operates on public land like other local nonprofits and other accredited zoos across the nation do.

 Does the City or County operate the Zoo now?